List of tallest buildings in Auckland: 1900s to 1970s

 The title of Auckland's first skyscraper or high-rise has been given to various buildings over time, including the eight-storey Cathedral House on 48–52 Wyndham Street, which dates back to the early 1900s.
 The neoclassical building sits opposite the Cathedral of St Patrick and St Joseph.
 However, it was not the first "skyscraper" in New Zealand overall, a designation that belongs to the New Zealand Express Company Building in Dunedin.

 Another building to be called Auckland's first skyscraper was the Civic Administration Building (now shortened to CAB Building), built in 1966.
-The twenty-storey tower was comfortably the tallest building in Auckland at the time, and housed the city council from its completion until it left in 2014.
+The 20-storey tower was the tallest building in Auckland at the time, and housed the Auckland City Council from its completion until the council left the building in 2014.
 An example of modernist architecture, it incorporated unique building techniques, such as flexible steel framing, aluminium extrusions, neoprene window seals and ceramic acoustic tiles.

-In 1973, the first building in the city to surpass 80 m (262 ft) in height, the Air New Zealand House was completed.
+In 1973, the first building in the city to surpass 80 m in height, the Air New Zealand House, was completed.
 Built as the headquarters of Air New Zealand, the country's flag carrier, it dominated the Quay Street cityscape at the time.
 The building underwent an extensive renovation in 2017, enhancing its sustainability and recladding the exterior, as well as incorporating an InterContinental hotel.
 It is now known as the Deloitte Centre (not to be confused with 80 Queen Street, which was also known under that name).
-Another notable tower completed in the 1970s was West Tower, a 77 m (253 ft), 18-storey office building.
+Another notable tower completed in the 1970s was West Tower, a 77 m, 18-storey office building.
 Its "aerofoil form" has been receive favorably, considered a "... part of Auckland’s architectural evolution from big town to a more elegant and sophisticated city".